 Bear in mind the changes you intend to make before jumping right in.
 For example, if you decide to fix all grammatical errors in your content, make sure you have removed all unnecessary or redundant content first to prevent wasting any time.

-Don’t allow yourself to become overwhelmed and paralyzed from acting to improve your content.
+Don’t let yourself become overwhelmed and paralyzed from acting to improve your content.
 A content audit is only worthwhile if the data collected is utilised properly.
 Here is some of our most popular content around taking time to audit your website:

 Performing a Content Audit on your Site